Roblox-Thot/DecalUploaderV2/README.md

 # DecalUploaderV2
 Rewrite of the [Decal Uploader](https://github.com/Roblox-Thot/DecalUploader)

-Make sure to install [rblx-open-cloud](https://pypi.org/project/rblx-open-cloud/)
+Make sure to install [rblx-open-cloud](https://pypi.org/project/rblx-open-cloud/) and edit config.json with your wanted data

 # Feetures
 1. Can upload around 60 decals at once